 As technology for the driverless car advances, our vehicles are safer and smarter than ever.
 Driver assist technology, safety warning systems, and improved restraints make modern cars infinitely safer than cars of the past, and yet Americans are still dying in car crashes at a similar rate.

 Despite a significant decline in fatalities between 2007 and 2014, traffic deaths have increased in 2015 and 2016, nearly reaching 2005 levels.
-If our cars are safer, what accounts for this sudden surge?
+If our cars are safer, what accounts for this sudden surge in car and truck accidents?
 The answer appears to be that there are more of us on the road, and while we're behind the wheel, we engage in risky behavior.

 Driver Fatality Statistics